reviniere/TwitchControl/README.md

 Some commands persist until the end of the run, some will revert as soon as the player leaves the current chamber.

+### Cooldown timers

+There are cooldown timers per user and per command which are configurable by the streamer.
+To see the default values, check [TwitchControlConfig.lua](TwitchControlConfig.lua)

 ### Commands

 | Command | Format | Effect duration | Description |